Fatum Aeternum: This Dream is Dead

-Steve decided to record songs that were played during the years, in order to create a "memorial album", which was well reflected on this release.
+Steve decided to record songs that were played during the years, to create a "memorial album", which was well reflected on this release.
 Eventually, the album became a fresh start for the band, characterized by stable line-up.
 Dan Yoffe and Igor Sherman were invited to play the guitar parts, and Evelyn Shor, a violinist and vocalist, was invited for recording the female vocals, and eventually stayed as a permanent member.
 From this point and on, all the new material was created with the participation of all band members.

 During 2010 the band worked on the album, as well as performing in various venues over Israel.
 The album was re-recorded and changed many times, first released as a digital release only.
 But the band wasn't satisfied with the result, and kept working on it until 2011, when it was officially released as a CD.
 The band decided to self-release it, without seeking a record deal.
 The album received cold shower from the critics around Europe, claiming it has catastrophic-muddy production, standard keyboard and violin sounds, powerless riffs and boring midtempo songs.

 In 2011 Fatum Aeternum held its first international appearance, performing on the annual, 12th Gothic Festival "Children of the Night" in Kyiv, Ukraine on September 24.
 The band shared the stage with known acts, such as Waves under Water and Diary of Dreams.
 The show received warm feedback from the local press:

 2012

 In 2012, the band filmed a first video, presenting a strong visual of the message hidden behind the song "Apocalypse Now".
 The video was launched on YouTube on April 6.
 It was submitted for broadcast on MTV Israel in June, and broadcast on the last episode in "Betzefer's Headbangers Ball" show on June 28.

-In the second half of the year, the band recorded its next EP "The Sermon".
+In the second half of the year, the band recorded its next EP The Sermon.
 The recording took place in The Lodge Recording Studio in Northampton, UK, which had a rich resume, including Kim Wilde, Paradise Lost, Fields of the Nephilim and others.
 The drummer chosen for the session was Matt Snowden, who had excellent credits as a session drummer and sound engineer, previously worked with Amy Winehouse, Pete Townshend, Julian Lennon, MTV /Comedy Central, Faith and Hope Records, and others.
 The EP was self-released in September 2012.

 The same month, Fatum Aeternum performed as a warm-up act for the Norwegian Electronic rock band Apoptygma Berzerk.

-By the end of the year it became obvious that the band's progress reached dead end and it was decided to split up.
+By the end of the year, it became obvious that the band's progress reached dead end, and it was decided to split up.
 2013 was a year of hiatus.